-We’ve lined out the differences and you can see that both may have advantages over the other.
+We’ve outlined the differences and you can see that both may have advantages over the other.
 Deciding between a Traditional and a Roth IRA depends, basically, on how you think your income or, your income tax bracket—will compare to your current situation.

 The Roth on the other hand has some nice flexibility to it in terms of withdrawing your money early.

-Both accounts are certainly better than a standard taxable investment account where you get taxed on your growth.
+Both IRA’s are certainly better than a standard taxable investment account where you get taxed on your growth.

 Actually, there are two ways but only one we like